 Loss of any kind, be it of a person, a pet, your health, a job or a once-imagined future, can alter how we perceive our lives.
 We may not be ready for that change when it happens, but I would invite you to speak about your fears, sadness and insecurities brought about by this bereavement.
 You will experience grief in your own way, whilst learning to live well without the presence of that important part of your life.

-You may be dealing with anxiety, caused by relationship or work/exam stress, or maybe you are dealing with a bereavement, a betrayal, an addiction or a chronic illness.
-Maybe you are just feeling sad or anxious for no discernible reason.
-I will provide a confidential and non-judgemental space for you to express whatever you feel and I will provide honest feedback where it will be of benefit to you.
+You may be dealing with anxiety or depression, caused by relationship or work/exam stress, or you may have an addiction.
+Maybe you are just feeling sad or anxious for no discernible reason - I seek to provide a confidential and non-judgemental space for you to express whatever you feel, so that we can find a way for you to feel better.

 Training, qualifications & experience

 I try to work in an empathic, person-centred way whilst combining concepts from various theories of psychotherapy, as well as neuroscientific evidence to find holistic ways of thinking about the way things are affecting your mind and body.